Agoric/documentation/main/ertp/api/purse.md

 ```

 ## `purse.getDepositFacet()`

-Returns a deposit-only facet on the `purse`.
-This is an object you can give to other parties
+- Returns: `{DepositFacet}`

-that lets them deposit `payments` to your `purse` without being able to withdraw assets from or check
+Create and return a new deposit-only facet of the `purse` that allows arbitrary other parties to deposit `payments` into `purse` without the ability to check its balance or withdraw from it.
-the balance of the `purse`.
 This makes it a safe way to let other people send you `payments`.

 You can only deposit a `payment` into a deposit facet that's the same `brand` as the original `purse`
 takes.